 In a divorce, the higher-earning spouse typically pays alimony to the lower-earning spouse.
 The court determines alimony based on several factors, including:

-• Length of the marriage: Generally, the longer the marriage, the more likely alimony will be awarded.
-In some states, there are guidelines for alimony based on the length of the marriage.
+- Length of the marriage: Generally, the longer the marriage, the more likely the court will award alimony.
+In some states, there are guidelines for alimony based on the period of time and length of the marriage.

 It’s important to note that alimony is not automatic in a divorce.
 The spouse seeking alimony must request it and demonstrate their need for financial support.
 The court will then evaluate the factors above to determine whether alimony is appropriate and, if so, how much and for how long.